eng-guntherhaas/WordScramble/README.md

 ### Getting Started

-1.Clone the repository to your local machine.
+1. Clone the repository to your local machine.

-2.Open the project in Xcode.
+2. Open the project in Xcode.

-3.Run the app on a simulator or physical device.
+3. Run the app on a simulator or physical device.